Spring Garden Revival

 Contact Weston's Department of Public Works for Garden Debris Disposal & Municipal Composting Programs

-Proper garden debris management in Weston is essential for both environmental health and compliance with local regulations.
-The seasonal collection of garden waste runs from April through November, requiring the use of biodegradable paper bags—plastic bags are not accepted per MassDEP guidelines.
-Pruned material must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
-For larger loads or contractor disposal, the Transfer Station operates with specific hours and permit requirements.
-Healthy plant material, such as annual removals and perennial divisions, is suitable for municipal composting, while diseased material (e.g., powdery mildew, blight, rust) must be bagged and sent to landfill.
-Invasive species like buckthorn and garlic mustard require special containment and certified disposal.
-Finished municipal compost, typically analyzed at 1-1-1, is available for soil amendment in spring and fall, with bulk delivery options for large projects.
-For fire safety, maintain mulch setbacks of 3-5 feet from structures and coordinate with the Fire Department for guidance on fire-resistant mulch materials and moisture maintenance during drought.
+Proper garden debris management in Weston is coordinated through the Department of Public Works (DPW), which oversees seasonal collection from April through November.
+Residents must use biodegradable paper bags for leaf and yard waste, as plastic bags are prohibited under MassDEP regulations.
+Pruned branches should be bundled with biodegradable twine, with each bundle not exceeding 4-foot lengths and <50 lbs.
+The Transfer Station accepts garden waste from residents and contractors, with permits and fees required for commercial users.
+Healthy plant material is suitable for municipal composting, while diseased or invasive species must be bagged and sent to landfill or handled via certified disposal.
+Finished municipal compost, typically analyzed at a 1-1-1 nutrient ratio, is available for soil amendment in spring and fall, with bulk delivery options for large projects.
+Fire safety is also a priority: maintain mulch setbacks of 3-5 feet from structures, use fire-resistant hardwood mulch, and coordinate with the Fire Department for best practices during drought.

 Weston Department of Public Works